shishir10/codeJAm-play/README.md

 * Using a password strength checker

 ## Try
-* Rename conf/email.conf.example in conf/email.conf and check it (smtp, etc...)
 * Download Activator from http://www.playframework.org/
 * Open a terminal in PlayStartApp directory and exec `activator run`
 * Generate Scala Doc & Javadoc with exec `activator app-doc` (task app-doc add in Build.scala file)